-Tools required: 2 mm and 5 mm hex keys, torque wrench
+Tools required: 2 mm, 2.5 mm, and 5 mm hex key, torque wrench

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-If there is an optional module on Flat D, remove the (2) M6 socket head cap screws securing the module to the Tool Changer body using a 5 mm hex key. - 5.
-If equipped, lift off the optional modules from Flat D. - 6.
-Remove the (2) M3 socket flat head cap screws securing the (2) cable retaining tabs on Flat D of the Tool Changer body using a 2 mm hex key. - 7.
-Remove the M3 socket flat head cap screw securing the RTL sensor to the Tool Changer body using a 2 mm hex key. - 8.
-Unscrew the RTL sensor cable connector from the control/signal module or air adapter. - 9.
-Remove the RTL sensor from the cable channel of the Tool Changer body.
-Discard the removed RTL sensor.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+Unscrew the (4) sensor cable connectors from the air/valve adapter or control/signal module to the Tool Changer. - 5.
+Remove the (2) M6 socket head cap screws securing air/valve adapter and control/signal module to the Tool Changer body using a 5 mm hex key.
+Retain the (2) O-rings between the air/valve adapter and the Tool Changer body. - 6.
+Remove the (3) M3 socket flat head cap screws and (3) cable retaining tabs on Flat A of the Tool Changer body using a 2 mm hex key. - 7.
+Disconnect the sensor cable(s) from the sensor by pulling back on the locking sleeve.
+Discard the cable(s).